Testwell CTC++

 - MC/DC coverage (like multicondition

-coverage, but it suffices that each elementary condition is
+coverage, but it suffices that each

 - Condition coverage (like